perishky/snakemake-example/minimal/readme-slurm.md

-# Snakemake pipeline on a slurm compute cluster
+# Snakemake pipeline installation on a slurm compute cluster

 We have chosen to run the containerized pipeline on the cluster to minimize the number of software dependencies